supermeap123/SplinterTreev4/README.md

 claude what is the meaning of life? gemini analyze this image [attached image] grok tell me a joke
-[Send a message with only an image attachment for automatic analysis] [Send a message with only a .txt file attachment for automatic processing]
+[Send a message with only an image attachment for automatic analysis with any model] [Send a message with only a .txt file attachment for automatic processing]

 # Setting a custom system prompt